7RU7H/Shadow/README.md

 - Improve stealth at this endpoint not at LKM Rootkit level
 - Hopeful Process injection and migration one distant dayi

+#### Monolith -> Zigarhack

+C Server to implement FTPs, FTP, HTTP(s), DNS, LDAP, Kerberos, etc - as modularly as possible in the hope if C dies and Zig replaces it that it will be converted to Zig

 ####  Ninja Module

 Ninja a the tcp/udp  Golang Netcat/Socat/Ncat-like with file transfer, encrypted transfer and traffic that is a light-weight as possible.
 I may end up becoming a rust or zig shell given Golang Telemetry

 - Note to self on wild ideas see [the remmnant ninja readme](ninja/NINJA-README.md)

+#### omniServer

+Attempt to be a the "best in slot" web server for:
+- Uploading to
+- Download from
+- Sending data and saving to a file

+To define BiS:
+- It is Golang - therefore most platforms can run it
+- CLI for multiple servers using golang's `context`s
+- Memory arenas for lightless weight performance

-#### Monolith -> Zigarhack
+#### Perspectishells

-C Server to implement FTPs, FTP, HTTP(s), DNS, LDAP, Kerberos, etc - as modularly as possible in the hope if C dies and Zig replaces it that it will be converted to Zig
+A set of abmonation-like mash up of webshell from respective language used to understand and learn more about said languages.
+Beware I will use ChatGTP, because I not good at webshell languages - You have been warned.
+Each - to keep with the unimaginative naming convention of most of this entire repository with be:
+- cmd.EXT

+All webshell I was inspired and stole code from will be credited